nextflow-io/website/content/blog/2015/introducing-nextflow-console.md

 It is worth noting that the global script context is maintained across script executions.
-This means that variables declared in the global script scope are not lost when the script run complete, and they can be accessed in the following executions of the same or another piece of code.
+This means that variables declared in the global script scope are not lost when the script run is complete, and they can be accessed in further executions of the same or another piece of code.

 In order to reset the global context you can use the command ``Clear Script Context``